albert-spruyt/HorrorScope/README.md

 ## Presentation

-During the workshop we re-used a presentation created by Ilya Kizhvatov.
+During the workshop we partially re-used a presentation created by Ilya Kizhvatov.
 The original slides can be found here:
 https://www.slideshare.net/phdays/ss-35302416
 A recording of Ilya himself giving the talk can be found here: https://vimeo.com/100108647

+If you saw our talk at Troopers, you missed out on all the theory; you can watch Ilya's presentation to get it!

 ## Code repository

-The code in the repository in particular the FI and Scope FW parts should be considered PoC code.
+The code in the repository, in particular the FI and Scope FW parts, should be considered PoC code.
+In fact, don't take anything here too seriously.
+Have fun!

 The repository is organized as follows: